-American Foxhound: Complete Breed Information
+American Foxhound Dog Breed: Complete Breed Information

-American Foxhound: Complete Breed Information
+American Foxhound Dog Breed: Complete Breed Information

 Shop our solutions →

 Loyal, kind, and intelligent, the American Foxhound is a trusted canine among dog owners.
 Full of energy, these dogs have plenty of stamina to keep up with you or your family.
 This hound makes an amazing pet because it thrives on interaction and enjoys staying by your side.
+With its long floppy ears and gentle eyes, you will fall in love and instantly connect with this charming breed.

 American Foxhound Characteristics (Physical)

+The American Fox hound may look like a Beagle, but it's not the same breed.
+It has a powerful nose that can pick up a scent and track it for miles.
 One of the first things you will notice is its large eyes are set apart and have a charming appearance.
 The ears are long and hanging, resting on the top of its head.
 They are somewhat floppy and do not point back up.

-The American Foxhound chest is deep to allow it to take deep breaths while running.
+The Foxhound dog chest is deep to allow it to take deep breaths while running.
 Its front and back legs are well-toned and built to make giant leaps when chasing down foxes.
+It has a long, high tail with a slight curve and tapered, brush-like tip at the end.
+These adorable canines also have short coats that are easy for owners to maintain.

 American Foxhound Size

 Male American Foxhounds can grow between 22 to 28 inches tall with a weight between 45 to 65 pounds.
 Female American Foxhounds are just a tiny bit smaller.
 They weigh between 40 to 60 pounds and can grow to 21 to 24 inches tall.
+Large dog breeds can be intimidating for some people, and tiny dogs might not sound appealing to others.
+The American Foxhound is the perfect medium-sized dog that can easily fit in an apartment or large home with a huge backyard.

 American Foxhound Personality

-The American Foxhound was bred to chase foxes for miles and miles non-stop while also keeping up with their owners on horseback.
+Foxhounds tend to be really friendly and protective of their families.
+They're used to being part of a pack, so they enjoy the company of others.
+This dog was bred to chase foxes for miles and miles non-stop while also keeping up with their owners on horseback.
 In the absence of hunting, the American Foxhound enjoys spending its high energy level on playtime.
-They’re extremely playful and enjoy entertaining kids or joining you on a bike ride.
+They're extremely playful and enjoy entertaining kids or joining you on a bike ride.

-The American Foxhound is pretty smart and enjoys learning everything it can.
+The American hound is pretty smart and enjoys learning everything it can.
 Aside from being full of stamina to run around, these dogs enjoy games that keep their minds sharp.
 To keep them stimulated, try hiding their favorite treat and watching them use their powerful nose to find it.
 Their intelligence might make them a little stubborn; this trait comes with most breeds in the hound dog group.

 When an American Foxhound picks up a curious scent, it becomes single-minded and follows its trail until it finds the source.
 While they might ignore your commands in this state of mind, you can train them.
+The American Foxhound has a sweet nature and can easily get along with anyone that comes over, especially if they are socialized well.

 American Foxhound Exercise

-This dog breed has so much energy, so they require about one to two hours of daily exercise.
-This dog can stay active for a few hours before taking a break.
+American Foxhounds will generally do better in homes with plenty of space for them to run around and satisfy their exercise needs.
+They can stay active for a few hours before taking a break.
 If you enjoy long walks and running every other day, this hound can keep up with you and is an excellent running partner.
+They may also benefit from participating in canine sports.

 Training an American Foxhound